 - Closed without action because the allegation is not jurisdictional under licensing statutes or regulations or

 - Closed without action because the board has determined the alleged conduct does not rise to the level appropriate for licensing action.

 Investigations: Matters clearly demonstrating the potential for violation of licensing statutes or regulations.
 These are reviewed by a board member and may be forwarded to the full board for formal censure or discipline.

 The number of closed cases includes investigative actions of all types which were resolved during the fiscal year.
 FY2014 resulted in a dramatic increase in both opened and closed cases due to a change in tracking methodology.
-Investigative reviews of license applications with affirmative responses to professional fitness questions were not assigned a case number during fiscal years 2011, 2012, and 2013.
+Investigative reviews of license applications with affirmative responses to professional fitness questions were not assigned a case number during prior fiscal years.
 Tracking by case number of this work resulted in a statistical increase in both opened and closed cases from FY2014 forward.
 Recent fiscal years show a stabilization of cases due to the change in methodology and consistent management within the section.

 The number of closed investigations reflects the most serious and complex investigative matters undertaken by the division.
 Most investigations result in formal censure or discipline by the board, commission, or division on behalf of programs without a statutory board.